skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-kyapayprofile.md

   to have its own verified identity assertions, grouped into the `apd` claim.

 Seller Principal:
-: A legal entity (human or organization) that owns the product, service, or content being sold, and serves as the ultimate beneficiary of a transaction.
+: A human principal (individual or organization) that that owns the product, service, API, website, or content being consumed or sold, and serves as the ultimate beneficiary of a transaction.
   The seller principal's identity is grouped into the `hid` claim.

 Seller Identity: